-In the customer service world the importance of having a clear view of resources is on an equal platform for managers, team leaders, and even for agents.
+In the customer service world, the importance of having a clear view of resources is on an equal platform for managers, team leaders and even agents.

 Customer service agents typically interact with a dozen or more tools every day in order to service customers.
 However, none of those tools are designed to provide agents with visibility into their own performance and that of their peers.